a2rocket/testing/test_cases.md

 <div id='retrieveDelegators'/>

-## Retrieve Delagators who gave delegation rights to a delegation Address
+## Retrieve Delegators who gave delegation rights to a delegation Address

 ### Description: In this group of test cases a wallet can find out which wallets gave delegation rights (delegators) to a specific delegation address on a specific usecase on a collection by calling the retrieveDelegators(...) function.